Scholars and Awards

 We are pleased to announce Yuanli Chen as the third winner of the Joy Ruth Mickelson Doctoral Student Scholarship.

-A celebration to present Ms. Chen with her award was held on Monday, December 5, 2016 in the Centre for Research for Teacher Education and Development.
+A celebration to present Yuanlin with her award was held on Monday, December 5, 2016 in the Centre for Research for Teacher Education and Development.

 A lasting legacy in honour of Dr. Mary Young’s wisdom, leadership, and scholarship was established in 2016 through an endowment.
 This fund supports a yearly travel award for graduate students in the Faculty.